A Witch Awakening – MG Fantasy

 Think ALANNA: THE FIRST ADVENTURE if Alanna had studied magic at a university instead of becoming a knight.
 Add in more ladies & diversity, swap the love triangle with a slow burn friendship-to-lovers, infuse it with the sweetness of THE TEA DRAGON SOCITEY by Katie O’Neill, and sprinkle with a dash of baking magic.

 But that’s only if people accept her.
 And if they don’t, she’ll be expelled from the school and ostracized from society.
-Avi must decide whether to speak out and risk being forced to cut ties with everyone she loves, or stay quiet and protect her spot at the school.
+Avi must decide whether to speak out and risk her dream or stay quiet and protect her spot at the school.

 This project started off with me wondering about the school of magic, university, library, etc. that seems to show up frequently in fantasy settings–the place where wizards or sorcerers go for their training.
 Many of these seem to be open only to boys or only recently open to everyone, and I wondered how that started.